Interactive Media Courses

 I M 385 - Intermediate Video for Interactive Media

 Introduction to High Definition (HD) video and grip essentials.
 Advanced lighting and cinematography.
 Enhanced proficiency in non-linear editing.
-Cross-listed with ART 385.
-Prerequisite: IM/ART 285.
+Prerequisite: IM 285.

 I M 413 - Advanced Interactive Media Authoring

 Problems and solutions of interactive authoring and human interface design.
 Advanced scripting solutions.
 Project design in the professional workspace.
-Prerequisite: IM 313; majors only, or consent of program director.
+Prerequisites: IM 313; majors only, or consent of program director.

 I M 426 - Interactive Media Portfolio